UWA-Medical-Physics-Research-Group/RQS-calculator/README.md

 - link to original article
 - link to nathaniels paper
 - metric (how many times this page has been used, where in the world)
+- get everything to start on "no" being selected